 What is a Breast Augmentation?

-Many women who are unhappy with the size and shape of their breasts may benefit from a Breast Augmentation surgery.
 Dr. Niki Christopoulos uses both saline and silicone implants to provide a fuller and more shapely silhouette while improving overall breast contour.

 If you have severely drooping breasts, a breast augmentation can be combined with a breast lift in order to improve the overall result.
 This is seen more often in women after pregnancy or weight loss where the combination of loss of breast volume and stretched out skin create drooping and deflated breasts.
 A breast lift can be performed in conjunction with a breast augmentation, or less frequently, as a separate procedure.